UMD-CS-STICs/389Lfall17/lectures/lecture-02/codelab.md

 $ aws s3 website s3://cmsc389l-colink-website --index-document index.html
 ```

+##### Option 1: upload.py

-You will need to copy the source code into the root directory of this new bucket using your tool:
+Assuming that your tool will properly set the Content-Type header, then you can copy the source code into the root directory of this new bucket using your tool:

 ```
 $ python upload.py UMD-CS-STICs.github.io --bucket cmsc389l-colink-website --acl public-read
 ```

+##### Option 2: s3 sync

+If not, you can use the `s3 sync` tool instead.
+Make sure to sync the contents of the STICs site into the root of the bucket.

+##### View the site!

 To view the site, browse to the S3 URL of `index.html` and you will see the full STICs site!